ef3st/pvapp/README.md

 # Introduction

 PVapp was originally created to design and optimize a solar tracker, a mechanical (or electromechanical) system that orients photovoltaic (PV) panels to maintain the best possible incidence angle with sunlight.
 Over time, the project evolved into a broader platform for simulating and testing solutions within PV systems, including their integration into more complex electrical networks.
+>
 The main goal of PVapp is to provide users with a powerful, flexible, and transparent tool to **simulate** how design choices, modifications, or innovative technologies can affect the performance of both the PV system and the electrical grid it connects to.
+>
 With the graphical interface (GUI), users can easily set up a project (the *Plant*) by defining:
-- the geographical information of the installation (*Site*),
+- the geographical data of the installation (defined *Site* below),
-- the technical features of PV modules (*Module*),
+- the technical features of PV modules (defined *Module* below),
-- and the inverter characteristics (*Inverter*).
+- and the inverters characteristics (defined *Inverter* below).
 >
 Since PVapp runs in a local web environment, it is compatible with all operating systems.
-In the documentation, users can also learn how a *Plant* is stored.
+Through documentation, users can also learn how a *Plant* is stored.
 Although it is technically possible to create configuration files manually, this is not recommended: the GUI was designed both as a simplification for non-Python users and as a safeguard against configuration errors that may lead to unreliable results.
+>
 PVapp continues to improve, and users are welcome to suggest enhancements through the dedicated feedback form available in the left sidebar.

 >